Chromium: Occurrence

 Chromium is the 21st most abundant element in Earth's crust with an average concentration of 100 ppm.
 Chromium compounds are found in the environment from the erosion of chromium-containing rocks, and can be redistributed by volcanic eruptions.
 Typical background concentrations of chromium in environmental media are: atmosphere <10 ng/m3; soil <500 mg/kg; vegetation <0.5 mg/kg; freshwater <10 μg/L; seawater <1 μg/L; sediment <80 mg/kg.
 Chromium is mined as chromite (FeCr2O4) ore.

 About two-fifths of the chromite ores and concentrates in the world are produced in South Africa, about a third in Kazakhstan, while India, Russia, and Turkey are also substantial producers.
 Untapped chromite deposits are plentiful, but geographically concentrated in Kazakhstan and southern Africa.
 Although rare, deposits of native chromium exist.
 The Udachnaya Pipe in Russia produces samples of the native metal.
 This mine is a kimberlite pipe, rich in diamonds, and the reducing environment helped produce both elemental chromium and diamonds.

 The relation between Cr(III) and Cr(VI) strongly depends on pH and oxidative properties of the location.
-In most cases, Cr(III) is the dominating species, but in some areas, the ground water can contain up to 39 µg/L of total chromium, of which 30 µg/L is Cr(VI).
+In most cases, Cr(III) is the dominating species, but in some areas, the ground water can contain up to 39 μg/L of total chromium, of which 30 μg/L is Cr(VI).

 History

 Early applications

+Chromium was not used anywhere until the experiments of French pharmacist and chemist Nicolas Louis Vauquelin (1763–1829) in the late 1790s.

+From the 1970s, until 2019, it was widely believed that the technique of chromium plating to prevent metal corrosion had been invented in ancient China.
+This technique was thought to have been used, for example, to protect bronze artifacts such as arrowheads and sword blades buried as grave goods in the mausoleum of the First Emperor of Qin.
+However, a detailed scientific investigation in 2019 revealed that the chromium found on these artifacts originated naturally from the lacquer applied to them.
+Scientists now believe that the excellent preservation of the artifacts was not due to intentional chromium plating, but rather to the burial environment: the soil was fine-grained and alkaline, which limited aeration and the growth of organic matter, thereby creating optimal conditions for metal preservation.

 Chromium minerals as pigments came to the attention of the west in the eighteenth century.
 On 26 July 1761, Johann Gottlob Lehmann found an orange-red mineral in the Beryozovskoye mines in the Ural Mountains which he named Siberian red lead.
 Though misidentified as a lead compound with selenium and iron components, the mineral was in fact crocoite with a formula of PbCrO4.
 In 1770, Peter Simon Pallas visited the same site as Lehmann and found a red lead mineral that was discovered to possess useful properties as a pigment in paints.
 After Pallas, the use of Siberian red lead as a paint pigment began to develop rapidly throughout the region.
 Crocoite would be the principal source of chromium in pigments until the discovery of chromite many years later.